 20. I'm already politically active, so why should I support USINPAC?

-If you are already politically active, that's great!
+If you are already politically active, that’s great!
 USINPAC is not intended to be a substitute for your own personal involvement.
-Instead, it is an additional and effective means of political expression.
+Instead, it is an additional and very effective means of political engagement.

 When you support a candidate with your personal dollars, that candidate may or may not know why you are making a contribution or which issues are of the utmost importance to you.
 When your contributions are made via USINPAC, they are clearly identified with an interest that you share with USINPAC.
 Therefore your contributions are more effective if these are made via an organization like USINPAC.

 Remember also that all U.S. Representatives and Senators vote on issues that directly concern you – not just the one that represents your district or state.
 USINPAC assesses the qualifications of candidates from all over the nation and directs financial support to where it will do the best.
 We are able to work behind the scenes to do research and gather information via our in house full-time legislative staff that is part of the USINPAC team.

 USINPAC can also help you in other ways – e.g. if you are hosting a political event or a fundraiser, USINPAC, where appropriate, will come in and provide you the support that you need through it.

 21. Is there a minimum suggested amount that must be contributed to participate in USINPAC?